vphantom/vof/SPECIFICATION.md

 ## Implementation Considerations

+### Maps

+Decoders should use the last value when a key is present multiple times.

 <!-- advanced -->

 Encoders are encouraged to use Gzip or Zstd compression for VOF messages exceeding 100-200 bytes.
 Decoders can always know the format of VOF data by inspecting the first few bytes: